 Students are required to meet all financial obligations prior to registration.

 Students can find their Priority Registration appointment by checking their Registration Status on the on the Student Hub.
-Student Hub > Self-Service > Student Services > Registration > Registration Status
+Student Hub > Self-Service > Student Services > Registration > Prepare for Registration

 Currently enrolled graduate students may begin to register for classes any time after 9